G0nzaloAlvarez/Practica_IA/readme.md

-Copyright 2021 Gonzalo Álvare Moreno, Pablo Muñoz Licensed under the Apache License, Version 2.0 (the "License");
+Copyright 2021 Gonzalo Álvarez Moreno, Pablo Muñoz Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at